 I learned to speak a number of languages during my traveling years.
-Learning a language in country on the job, so to speak, is an easy, quick and enjoyable way to learn.
+Learning a language in country is an easy, quick and enjoyable way to learn.
 During those years, my interest was to communicate—not eloquently mind you, but just enough to get by.
 Several hundred words and some fearless pantomime (especially at first) worked wonderfully.

 Thirty years later homeschooling our sons, I picked Chinese to be our foreign language.
 Not surprisingly, I’d forgotten most of what I knew.
-That goes for the other languages I picked up as well — “use it or lose it”, as they say.
-This time it was not ‘on the job’, and so the going was slow—slow enough to observe how I was learning as I was learning. (photos: my pre-language son luke)
+That goes for the other languages I picked up as well… “Use it or lose it”, as they say.
+This time it was not ‘in country’, and so the going was slow—slow enough to observe how I was learning as I was learning.

-I was surprised to see how entangled word meaning is with emotion.
+It was fascinating to see how entangled word meaning is with emotion.
 It appears that an emotional connection is essential in order to know a word’s meaning truly and fluently.
 Until that connection is established, the mind just translates words back and forth between one’s native language.
 In short: Without an emotional underpinning, words are just random sounds.